Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Experiments and Case Study

-We first evaluate the computation time of our proposed exact algorithm (Algorithm \ref{OA_main.alg}) against two state-of-the art commercial solvers, Gurobi and MOSEK , by solving various size instances of Problem \eqref{tree_based_problem1.prob}.
+We first evaluate the computation time of our proposed exact algorithm (Algorithm \ref{OA_main.alg}) against two state-of-the art commercial solvers, Gurobi and MOSEK, by solving various size instances of Problem \eqref{tree_based_problem1.prob}.
 For each instance, we extract a set of $K = 20$ decision rules, a typical use case for our framework.
 The results of this timing experiment are presented in Table \ref{optimal_method_time.table}.
 We show the computation time of each method averaged over 5 runs, with standard errors shown in parentheses.
 The left two columns of the table report ensemble size, specified by the number of trees and depth, and the size of Problem \eqref{tree_based_problem1.prob}, specified by the number of observations and binary decision variables.
 Cells highlighted in red indicate instances where the method fails to find the optimal solution within the 3-hour time limit.

 From Table \ref{optimal_method_time.table}, we observe that our optimal algorithm significantly outperforms commercial solvers in solving Problem \eqref{tree_based_problem1.prob}.
 Even for the smallest instance of Problem \eqref{tree_based_problem1.prob} considered, both Gurobi and MOSEK fail to find an optimal solution within a 3-hour time limit.
 In contrast, our tailored algorithm typically identifies the optimal solution within seconds to minutes.
 This timing experiment demonstrates that solving Problem~\eqref{tree_based_problem1.prob} to optimality using our exact algorithm is practical for a wide range of problem sizes.
 In the next section, we assess the computational efficiency of our approximate algorithm when computing regularization paths.
+We also compare the computation time of our optimal algorithm directly against that of our approximate algorithm in \S\ref{OA_vs_approx.appx} of the appendix.

-\subsection{Computation Time: Regularization Paths}
+\subsubsection{Computation Time: Regularization Paths}

 We use this procedure to evaluate the computational efficiency of our approximate algorithm for computing regularization paths.
 For various size instances of Problem~\eqref{tree_based_penalized.prob}, we apply Algorithm~\ref{cbcd.alg} across 50 values of $\lambda$, evenly spaced on a logarithmic scale from $10^0$ to $10^3$.
 We incorporate the computational enhancements discussed in \S\ref{computation_enhancements.section} and record the total time required to compute the full regularization path.
 This yields a sequence of solutions to Problem~\eqref{tree_based_problem1.prob} with varying sparsity levels, corresponding to rule sets of different sizes.
 For comparison, we also run Algorithm~\ref{cbcd.alg} without the enhancements from \S\ref{computation_enhancements.section}, using Gurobi to solve Problem~\eqref{blockupdate.prob} at each block update.